Lilium lancifolium aka Tiger Lily

 Tiger Lily, Easter Lily, Martagon

-How to care for Tiger Lily
+How difficult is it to take care of Tiger Lily

 Tiger Lily is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.